-I am a proud Jamaican; I love my country, its people, culture and resilience.
-We have so much going on for us, there is the natural beauty in our landscape, white sand beaches, our language, and the way we treat visitors and our fellow Jamaicans.
-Conversely, like most countries, we have our challenges; Crime (a persistent challenge that only seems to be getting worst) and a myriad of social issues, one of which is colourism.
+I am a proud Jamaican; I love my country, its people, culture, and resilience.
+We have so much going on for us.
+There is the natural beauty in our landscape, white sand beaches, our language, and the way we treat visitors and our fellow Jamaicans.
+Conversely, like most countries, we have our challenges; Crime (a persistent challenge that only seems to get worst) and a myriad of social issues, one of which is colorism.

-The term colourism is defined as “prejudice or discrimination against individuals with a dark skin tone, typically among people of the same ethnic or racial group”.
+The term colorism is defined as “prejudice or discrimination against individuals with a dark skin tone, typically among people of the same ethnic or racial group”.

-It has become commonplace to experience colourism in Jamaica, one wonders why a country that has a predominantly black population is having these issues.
+It has become commonplace to experience colorism in Jamaica.
+One wonders why a country that has a predominantly black population is having these issues.
 The answer: Slavery!
 Slavery is the evil that robbed us of our identity, our connection to our heritage and culture.
 We were yanked from our homeland and placed in an environment that repeatedly told us that the way we look, the way our hair naturally grows out of our heads, our natural skin tone was not beautiful.
-What was and still is considered beautiful, is the European idea of beauty, i.e. straight hair, white skin and straight nose.
+What was and still is considered beautiful, is the European idea of beauty, i.e. straight hair, white skin, and straight nose.

-To further deteriorate our idea and love of self, systems such as Jim Crow in America, Apartheid in South Africa and a penchant for xenophobia in Europe propelled the idea that black people were second-class citizens (The sheer impudence of white supremacist who believe that they are better than everyone else, is beyond me).
+To further deteriorate our idea and love of self, systems such as Jim Crow in America, Apartheid in South Africa, and a penchant for xenophobia in Europe propelled the idea that black people were second-class citizens (The sheer impudence of white supremacists who believes that they are better than everyone else, is beyond me).
 We were repeatedly told that the way we look was not beautiful.
-Despite systemic racism, most black persons have maintained their identities and their love of self; however, some drank the Kool-Aid and began to believe what they were told.
+Despite systemic racism, most black people have maintained their identities and their love of self; however, some drank the Kool-Aid and believed what they were told.

 To reconcile the way they look with what they were told was beautiful, some persons turned to skin bleaching.
-Skin bleaching is the process whereby chemicals containing hydroquinone is applied to the skin to decrease the production of melanin.
-In colloquial Jamaican term, the process is referred to as “rubbing” or “toning”.
+Skin bleaching is the process whereby chemicals containing hydroquinone are applied to the skin to decrease the production of melanin.
+In colloquial Jamaican terms, the process is referred to as “rubbing” or “toning”.

-Skin bleaching is a physical manifestation of colourism; however, there are more subtle manifestations.
+Skin bleaching is a physical manifestation of colorism; however, there are more subtle manifestations.
 Some Jamaicans wholeheartedly believe that ‘nutten black nuh good’ giving rise to a culture of self-loathing and the ‘browning syndrome’.
 This self-hate, like most things, has been projected on women.
-Some men consider the ideal partner, to be any woman that has light skin.
+Some men consider the ideal partner to be any woman that has light skin.

-A family member recounted her experience in primary school, she joined the Brownies, a section of the Girls’ Guide organization; she was asked by boys in her class why she was allowed to join the brownies when she was black.
+A family member recounted her experience in primary school.
+She joined the Brownies, a section of the Girls’ Guide organization; she was asked by boys in her class why she could join the brownies when she was black.
 These are just a few of many, not always PG experiences.

-I am a dark skin woman, and no one can convince me that I am not beautiful, I have a love of self that is unwavering (some may argue that its slight narcissism, but what the heck).
-It did not come from affirmations I received from my family, but knowledge of the atrocities that my forefathers endured and how they fought to be considered more than mere objects.
-It is this knowledge that prevents me from straightening my hair, bleaching my skin or ever entertain the idea that my beautiful black skin is somehow mediocre.
+I am a dark skin woman, and no one can convince me that I am not beautiful.
+I have a love of self that is unwavering (some may argue that its slight narcissism, but what the heck).
+It came not from affirmations I received from my family, but knowledge of the atrocities that my forefathers endured and how they fought to be considered more than mere objects.
+It is this knowledge that prevents me from straightening my hair, bleaching my skin, or ever entertain the idea that my beautiful black skin is somehow mediocre.

-I am unwavering in the display of my blackness; I find that many Jamaicans have been doing the same.
+I am unwavering in the display of my blackness; Many Jamaicans have been doing the same.
 We have embraced everything that makes us unique: the nappy hair, the dark skin, everything.
 We will not be told that black is not gorgeous as heck.
-I urge all Jamaicans to follows suit.
+I urge all Jamaicans to follow suit.
 Whether you are considered ‘black’ or ‘brown’, we all belong to the same race; we don’t need to do the racists any favors.
 Let us embrace our uniqueness and celebrate and uplift our brothers and sisters regardless of their skin tone.